All by himself: Amash alone among GOP on impeachment

 For certain, he wasn’t backing down on Monday.
 At midday, Amash answered his critics on legal and constitutional grounds, tweeting, among other things, that there need not be a statutory crime named in the Mueller report for impeachment to be appropriate.

-In the nearly two dozen-tweet stream throughout Saturday and Monday, Amash kept one scolding quote pinned at the top.
+In the nearly two dozen tweet stream throughout Saturday and Monday, Amash kept one scolding quote pinned at the top.

 “‘Let me now…warn you in the most solemn manner against the baneful effects of the spirit of party generally.’ – George Washington.”

-Associated Press Writer David Eggert in Lansing, Michigan contributed to this report.
+Associated Press writer David Eggert in Lansing, Michigan, contributed to this report.

 Follow Kellman on Twitter at http://www.twitter.com/APLaurieKellman